Tigers vs. Braves Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 15 doubles, six home runs, 27 walks and 29 RBI (55 total hits).
-He's also swiped two bases.
+- Torkelson has 55 hits with 15 doubles, six home runs, 27 walks and 29 RBI.
+He's also stolen two bases.

 Torkelson Recent Games